AVEVA/AVEVA-Samples-CloudOperations/basic_samples/SDS/Java/README.md

 | PUT         | Update         | message body     |
 | DELETE      | Delete         | URL parameters   |

-The constructor for the OCSClient class takes the base URL (that is, the protocol, server address and port number) and the api version.
-It also creates a new Gson serializer/deserializer to convert between Java Objects and JSON.
+The constructor for the OCSClient and EDSClient classes take the base URL (that is, the protocol, server address and port number) and the api version.
+They also create a new Gson serializer/deserializer to convert between Java Objects and JSON.
 This is all done in a shared baseClient that is used amongst the the various services that we can interact with.

 ```java
 public BaseClient() {